Radial Shock Wave Treatment

 This mini controlled explosion directs a mechanical force to the targeted body tissues.

-Conditions Shockwave Therapy can treat
+Conditions Radial Shockwave Therapy Can Treat

-Clinical research trials have supported the use of Shockwave Therapy in the treatment of patients with conditions including:
+Clinical research trials have supported the use of Radial Shockwave Therapy in the treatment of patients with conditions including:

 • Achilles Tendinopathy